The holidays are here again, and that means it’s time for the annual Beer Town Gifts For Beer Lovers.

 While most of the breweries that opened in 2016 are still only offering beer on draft, one new favorite, Atlanta’s Scofflaw Brewing Co., just released two beautifully hoppy beers in cans, Basement IPA and Double Jeopardy Double IPA.

 A few Georgia winter seasonal beers to look for now include: Creature Comforts Koko Buni milk porter with toasted coconut, cocoa nibs, coffee and vanilla; Terrapin Moo-Hoo Chiato chocolate espresso milk stout; Three Taverns Feest Noel Belgian-style spiced Christmas ale; Wild Heaven Ode to Mercy Bourbon barrel-aged special winter ale.

-Books about beer are always a big hit with beer lovers.
-Here are five favorites from 2017:
+Books about beer are always a big hit with the beer obsessed.
+Here are four of the best from 2016:

-For something a little more hands-on, try these three beer-related splurges:
+For something a little more hands-on, try these gifts:

 Spiegelau Barrel Aged Beer Glass ($39.99/set of four): This new glassware, specially designed for barrel-aged beers, was developed in partnership with the brewmasters from Great Divide in Denver, Green Flash in San Diego, Uinta in Salt Lake City, and Cigar City in Tampa. spiegelau.com/craft-beer/craft-beer-glasses/barrel-aged-beer.

 Brew Cave Walk-In Cooler ($7,298.99): If price is no object, this beer man cave available from KegWorks is like a mini walk-in cooler at a bar.
 It has storage for over 30 cases of beer and four or more kegs, plus room for several tap handles on the outside wall. kegworks.com/brew-cave-walk-in-beer-cooler-kegerator.